 Risks identified in our Audit Plan Auditor commentary Management override of controls We have undertaken work to: evaluate the design effectiveness of management controls over journals analyse the journals listing and determine the criteria for selecting high risk unusual journals test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration gain an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions.
 Our audit work has not identified any issues in respect of management override of controls.
 Valuation of land and buildings We have undertaken work to: evaluate management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work evaluate the competence, capabilities and objectivity of the valuation expert write to the valuer to confirm the basis on which the valuation was carried out challenge the information and assumptions used by the valuer to assess completeness and consistency with our understanding test revaluations made during the year to see if they had been input correctly into the group's asset register evaluating the assumptions made by management for those assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value at year end.
 As disclosed in notes to the financial statements, the outbreak of Covid-19 has caused uncertainties in markets.
 As a result, the Council's valuer has declared a 'material valuation uncertainty' in their valuation report.
 The Council's valuer prepared their valuations in accordance with the RICS Valuation Standards using the information that was available to them at the valuation date in deriving their estimates As a result of the material uncertainty being identified on the valuation of Property, Plant and Equipment, our audit opinion will include a Emphasis of Matter, drawing attention to the material uncertainty identified.
-Our work is ongoing and are not able to conclude on this risk at this time
+During our audit work an omission in the valuations in prior period was identified in relation to the car park in Lockmeadow.
+This was discussed with the finance team and valuer and a prior period adjustment has been included in the final accounts.
+We have obtained sufficient assurance over the valuation of land and buildings.